guchey/currm/README.md

 ## Features

-- Loads rule information (name and URL) from a YAML file
+- Loads rule information (name, URL, revision, description, globs, alwaysApply) from a YAML file
 - Downloads rule files from specified URLs
 - Saves downloaded files to the `.cursor/rules` directory in your current directory
-- Filenames are automatically retrieved from URLs and the `.mdc` extension is added if necessary
+- Filenames are generated from the rule's `name` field with the `.mdc` extension
+- Automatically converts `.cursorrules` format to `.mdc` format with YAML front matter
+- Supports specifying a specific revision (e.g., commit hash) for GitHub URLs
+- Checks for updates to rules with the `check` command

 ## License